CrazyBunQnQ/JetBrainsPluginsExporter/README.md

   Download the [latest release](https://github.com/CrazyBunQnQ/PluginsExporter/releases/latest) and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

+## Usage
+### Export to JSON file

+* Go to `File > Export Plugins... > select JSON file to write > Export`

+### Import from JSON file

+* Go to `File > Import Plugins... > select JSON file to read > Install Plugins`
+* Restart!

+### Options

+**Save Disabled Plugin Information**

+By default, this plugin ignore following plugins to export:

+* IDEA CORE (com.intellij)
+* This plugin
+* Bundled plugins
+* Disbaled plugins

+But, if you check this option, the plugin exports disbaled plugins include disabled bundle plugins.

+## Contributing

+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request

+## TODO

+1. Ignore unpublished plugins to export
+1. Import/Export plugins settings
+1. Auto export
+1. Check capability of installing the plugins (e.g. AndroidStduio specific plugins should not be install to PhpStorm)
+1. i18n
+1. Dump plugin information in different format
+1. Install specific version of plugins
+1. Tests

+## License

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].